-New York Yankees signed free agent C Juan Crisp to a minor league contract.
+On February 7, 2018, the Yankees signed free agent catcher Juan Crisp to a minor league contract.

 There have been many transactions that took place on February 7 involving former or future Yankee players, starting with the strange player-sharing relationship between the jointly owned Baltimore and Brooklyn clubs on this day in 1899, which would profoundly affect major league baseball in New York for years to come.
 The 1898 Brooklyn Bridegrooms had been a 10th place club, but with the addition of future Hall of Famers Willie Keeler (destined to jump to the Highlanders to play from 1903-1909), Joe Kelley, Hughie Jennings, and Manager Ned Hanlon from Baltimore, and their new name (the Brooklyn Superbas), they would coast to the 1899 National League title.
 Manager John McGraw and catcher Wilbert Robinson would stay with the 1901-1902 Baltimore Orioles, the franchise that would be moved to New York and become the Highlanders (Yankees) in 1903, but neither McGraw nor Robinson became a Highlander.
 McGraw would be the face of the NL New York Giants for several decades, while Robinson would manage Brooklyn from 1914-1931.